mossjacob/pcurvepy/README.md

 This is an implementation of the Principal Curves (Hastie '89) algorithm in Python.

-It is a fork of the `zsteve` package with some changes in how the projection indices are selected.
-It follows the `princurve` R/C++ package more closely.
+It is a fork of the `zsteve/pcurvepy` package where the projection indices are selected according to our translation of the R/C++ `princurve` package.

 Installation:
 ```
 pip install git+https://github.com/mossjacob/pcurvepy
 ```

 Example: